(Wedding Day by summer park)

 An interesting question from Curtis, a reader with a slightly unusual family in which 2 brothers from one family married 2 sisters from another.
-And as you will see, with logical concerns about how this might be received by Koreans:
+As you will see, he was concerned about how this would be received by Koreans:

 I’ve also heard the English term “co-in-laws” to describe this, but again, I find no reports of issues with this arrangement other than in a few Korean instances.

 [I’ve done some more thinking]…, and I thought about the collective culture that Korea is.
 I thought that perhaps when a family marries another family, the WHOLE family in that household become in-laws as such, whereas in western societies, the distinctions between in-laws is limited more so to the ones who married into the family.
 I, personally, would consider the sister of my brother-in-law just that, the sister of my brother-in-law, not an in-law herself since she did not marry into the family.